exercism/configlet/README.md

-      --practice-exercise <slug>  The slug of the concept exercise --concept-exercise <slug>   The slug of the practice exercise -e, --exercise <slug>           Only operate on this exercise
+      --practice-exercise <slug>  The slug of the concept exercise --concept-exercise <slug>   The slug of the practice exercise -e, --exercise <slug>           Only operate on this exercise -o, --offline                   Do not update the cached 'problem-specifications' data

 Options for fmt:
   -e, --exercise <slug>           Only operate on this exercise